microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkdevice.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details about a device in Microsoft Teams.
+Represents the details about a Microsoft Teams-enabled device.

 Inherits from [entity](../resources/entity.md).